servicetitan/Stl.Fusion/docs/README.md

 ## 4. Documentation and other materials

 * [Stl.Fusion: Introduction](tutorial/Intro.md) is the best place
   to start.
-It describes what's Fusion on conceptual level and explains the most tricky concepts on relatively simple examples (mostly pseudo-code).
+It describes what Stl.Fusion is on conceptual level and explains the most tricky concepts on relatively simple examples (mostly pseudo-code).
 * [Tutorial](tutorial/README.md) - not fully finished yet,